Kohhx/HTD-Avensys-Work/README.md

 # Project 1 - Todo App

-This project aims to create a simple employee managment system that allows user to create an account, login and manage all employees in the app database and perform CRUD functions.
+This project aims to create a simple todo app that allows user registered and logged in to perform CRUD functions on a todo resources and manage a todo list.

 ## Tech Stack (MVC Model)
 Frontend - Java JSP templating (View) +  bootstrap framework